asad-sangla/sqlopsstudio/docs/carbon/releases/private-preview-demo-flow.md

     ./bash/sqldump.sh
     ```

-* do something while waiting for mssql-scripter finishes dumping database wihtout any progress indicator :)
+* do something while waiting for mssql-scripter finishes dumping database wihtout any progress indicator.
+Mention that mssql-scripter following POSIX standard and recommendations.
+Not having a progress indicator is a POSIX recommendation.

 * Open **File Explorer** show the files and mention that it is source controled with GIT.